Alif-Shaikh/Learning_ExpressJS/Readme.md

 -Custom
 -Inbuilt
 3. Use of router instane (middleware)
-4. Created mountable route handlers with express.router
+4. Created mountable route handlers with express.router()
+5. Use of express handle bars